Why Now Is the Best Time to Move into Independent Living

 Some people worry that moving into independent living means they’ll lose their freedom and ability to choose for themselves.
 If you’re one of them, you may be surprised to see how it can actually enhance your life.
 What does it add?

-So what’s the best time to move into independent living?
+So when is the best time to move into senior living?
 If you want to enrich your lifestyle, the best time is now.
 Explore our family of communities to find independent living near you.